ldgabbay/jwplayer/as3/doc/rests/http.rst

 Example
 ^^^^^^^

 Here is an example bitrate switching playlist (only one item).
-Note that it is similar to a *regular* HTTP Prseudostreaming playlist, with the exception of the multiple video elements per item.
+Note that it is similar to a *regular* HTTP Pseudostreaming playlist, with the exception of the multiple video elements per item.
 The mRSS extension is the only way to provide these multiple elements including *bitrate* and *width* attributes:

 .. code-block:: xml